MikeKovetsky/voynich-translation/results/track-307-results_summary.md

     - **Actions**: Cooking/Boiling mixtures, Extracting fluids, Washing/Bathing.
     - **Objects**: Roots, Mixtures (Decoctions), Water/Springs.
 - The "Medical Spa" hypothesis is supported by the frequent occurrence of water/liquid processing and application to "sick" individuals or "skin".
+- **Sequence Analysis**: The text focuses heavily on the **preparation** of the bath (Cooking, Extracting, Mixing) rather than the patient's movement (Enter, Exit).
+The "narrative" is a recipe or procedure manual for the attendants.

 ## Next Steps
 - Refine verb mapping for more specific spa actions (e.g. "soak" vs "wash").